 Need data that is specific to a country or region?
 Then look for datasets published by that country’s government.
 These are fairly easy to find and they usually have a wealth of high-quality datasets available.

 For instance, the European Commission keeps over 1.6 million European datasets across 36 countries.
 It’s a vast collection that covers many different topics.
 And that’s not all, as there are also over 1,300 news pieces relating to open data, as well as data stories and educational materials.

-As for the United States, it stores everything on the Data.gov website.
-At the time of writing, there are 250,685 datasets available, and these come from all levels of government (city, county, state, and federal).
+As for the United States, it stores everything on their Data.gov website.
+At the time of writing, there are 250,685 datasets available, and these come from all levels of government regiments – city, county, state, and federal.
 You can search by specific organisations and there is even a link that highlights the most viewed sets.

-The UK operates something similar at Data.Gov.UK.
-You can use it to search for published data across central and local authorities, as well as public bodies.
-There is also a category search, with options such as “Crime and Justice”, “Education”, and “Defence”.
+The UK operates something similar that you can use to search for published data across central and local authorities, as well as public bodies.

 One of the most exciting things about AI and machine learning is that things will only get better.
 As amazing as AI seems right now, future generations will look back at the 2020s in much the same way that we look at the 1990s and the birth of the internet—it was the genesis, but it was also very rudimentary.

 That exciting future is driven by data, and the better the sources are, the sooner those sci-fi-style technologies will be realised.

 If you need high-quality training data, contact us immediately to ask for more details or to request a demo of our data.